mayjai/Chicago-Automated-Speed-Enforcement-Program/README.md

 ![Finding1](images/Finding1.png)

 We can see that **CHI149** definitely stand out from the chart.
-Comparing to other cameras, CHI149 hasn't been enforced that long, but has caught a lot more violations. <br/>
+Comparing to other cameras, CHI149 hasn't been enforced that long, but has caught a lot more violations.
+Using treemap, we can easily spot unexpected cameras (those with relatively shorter enforcement time but high in the number of violations), as shown in the above graph. <br/>
-I created another chart focusing on the top 10 violation cameras to compare their number of violations and enforcement time.
+I then created a bar chart focusing on the top 10 violation cameras to compare their number of violations and enforcement time more clearly.

 ![Finding1_1](images/Finding1_1.png)